farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 When the **Advanced Mode** is turned on, you can customize how your sheet is organized.

-The Character Sheet is seperated into multiple **Pages/Tabs** where each page can have its own set of sections and building blocks.
+The Character Sheet is separated into multiple **Pages/Tabs** where each page can have its own set of sections and building blocks.

 ### Adding a Page